-- Broker: - "Installation information broker and User Name Server" on page 117 - "DB2 information" on page 117 - "Component information broker" on page 118 - Configuration Manager: - "Installation information Configuration Manager" on page 130 - "Component information Configuration Manager" on page 131 - User Name Server: - "Installation information broker and User Name Server" on page 117 - "Component information User Name Server" on page 140 - 2.
+- "Installation information - broker and User Name Server" on page 115 - "DB2 information" on page 115 - "Component information - broker" on page 116 • Configuration Manager: "Installation information - Configuration Manager" on page 128 - "Component information - Configuration Manager" on page 129 • User Name Server: - "Installation information - broker and User Name Server" on page 115 - "Component information - User Name Server" on page 139 2.
 Set up security for the started task user IDs.
-Start with "Setting up z/OS security" on page 28. - 3.
-Plan your DB2 requirements; start with "DB2 planning on z/OS" on page 73 - 4.
-Create the broker by carrying out the tasks listed in "Creating a broker on z/OS" on page 116.
-Start at "Creating the broker PDSE" on page 118. - Create the Configuration Manager by carrying out the tasks listed in "Creating a Configuration Manager on z/OS" on page 130.
-Start at "Creating the Configuration Manager PDSE" on page 131 - a.
-Set up the connections between the Message Brokers Toolkit and the Configuration Manager . - If you are using the WebSphere MQ Client Attach feature, see "Connecting directly to a Configuration Manager on z/OS" on page 82. - If you are connecting through an intermediate queue manager, see "Connecting to a z/OS Configuration Manager through an intermediate queue manager" on page 82. - 6.
-Optionally, create the User Name Server by carrying out the tasks listed in "Creating a User Name Server on z/OS" on page 139.
-Start at "Creating the User Name Server PDSE" on page 141.
+Start with "Setting up z/OS security" on page 28.
+3. Plan your DB2 requirements; start with "DB2 planning on z/OS" on page 97 4.
+Create the broker by carrying out the tasks listed in "Creating a broker on z/OS" on page 114.
+Start at "Creating the broker PDSE" on page 116.
+5. Create the Configuration Manager by carrying out the tasks listed in "Creating a Configuration Manager on z/OS" on page 128.
+Start at "Creating the Configuration Manager PDSE" on page 129 a.
+Set up the connections between the Message Brokers Toolkit and the Configuration Manager. • If you are using the WebSphere MQ Client Attach feature, see "Connecting directly to a Configuration Manager on z/OS." • If you are connecting through an intermediate queue manager, see "Connecting to a z/OS Configuration Manager through an intermediate queue manager" on page 107.
+6. Optionally, create the User Name Server by carrying out the tasks listed in "Creating a User Name Server on z/OS" on page 138.
+Start at "Creating the User Name Server PDSE" on page 139.
+Connecting directly to a Configuration Manager on z/OS Connection to the z/OS Configuration Manager directly, can be from: · The Message Brokers Toolkit.
+A Configuration Manager Proxy (CMP) application. • One of the WebSphere Event Broker commands used for the Configuration Manager, for example masicreateexecution group.
+All of these connect through a WebSphere MQ server-connection channel.
+The default name for this is SYSTEM.BKR.CONFIG but you can use another value.
+You can connect directly to this channel only if you have the optional WebSphere MQ Client Attach feature installed.
+An alternative is to connect through an intermediate queue manager; see "Connecting to a z/OS Configuration Manager through an intermediate queue manager" on page 107.
+Before you start Before starting this task, you must have set up your system components as described in "Creating WebSphere Event Broker components on z/OS" on page